Laboratory Chemical Spill Guide

 Compressed gas leaks can be roughly divided into two categories.
 The first is those leaks that occur away from the cylinder in gas lines, tubing, or apparatus.
 These, once detected, can generally be stopped by closing the main cylinder valve.
 The second is those leaks that occur at the cylinder itself and cannot be stopped by closing the cylinder valve.
 Similarly, in some cases, it may not be possible to close a cylinder valve due to age or poor condition of the valve.

-All leaking gas cylinders are an emergency if the leak cannot be stopped by closing the cylinder valve.
+All leaking gas cylinders are an emergency, if the leak cannot be stopped by closing the cylinder valve.
 Leaks of oxygen, flammable gas, or toxic gas are especially dangerous.
 The following procedure should be followed:

-2. If a leak cannot be stopped by closing the cylinder valve and it is an inert atmospheric gas (e.g., nitrogen, carbon dioxide, etc.) clear the affected area and/or floor.
+- If leak cannot be stopped by closing the cylinder valve and it is an inert atmospheric gas (e.g., nitrogen, carbon dioxide, etc.) clear the affected area and/or floor.
 If the leak is of a flammable, toxic, or corrosive gas and is outside of a ventilated enclosure that will contain the gas, immediately activate the building fire alarm system and evacuate the building.

-3. If not already done so, contact Public Safety and EHS.
+- If not already done so, contact Public Safety and EHS.
 Meet responders and provide information on the nature, extent, and exact location of the leak.

 Spill Kits